Vietnam.vn - Nền tảng quảng bá Việt Nam

 Today’s young generation needs to be aware and practice to acquire the above skills early, ensuring a successful career.
 Of course, besides skills, moral qualities and social responsibility are always the foundation for your sustainable success.

-What advice do you have for parents, schools and educators to help the younger generation make the most of the opportunities and overcome the challenges in the digital age?
+What advice do you have for parents, schools and educators to help the younger generation make the most of opportunities and overcome challenges in the digital age?

 Parents need to create a healthy and experiential educational environment to encourage their children to learn, explore and ask questions instead of just memorizing theoretical issues.
 They need to set an example of using technology in a useful and healthy way, support their children to use technology in a balanced way, avoid addiction to social networks, video games and exposure to harmful and junk information sources.

-Schools have a primary responsibility to enhance digital and AI capabilities for learners.
+Schools have a primary responsibility to develop digital and AI competencies for learners.
 Use digital tools to increase interactivity and personalize learning experiences to maximize potential.
-Educate to enhance digital ethics (awareness of privacy, information security, and responsibility for citing sources on the internet).
+Education to promote digital ethics (awareness of privacy, information security, and responsibility in citing sources on the internet).
 Schools must also be places to cultivate critical thinking skills, innovation, empathy, and entrepreneurial spirit.

 Source